|

 At 1205 the LCI 35 received orders to report to Port-en Bassin, France

-to relieve HMLCI 178 from duty in port.
+to relieve HM LCI 178 from duty in port.
 Rough waters in the harbor

 caused ships to smash against each other heavily so the ships decided